R3Conclave/conclave-core-sdk/docs/docs/index.md

 1. The API for performing platform support checks has been streamlined.
 Please consult the [API changes page](api-changes.md) for more information.

+1. :jigsaw: **New feature!** We've added a new overload of `EnclaveHost.load` which no longer requires having to specify the enclave class name as a parameter.
+Instead, `EnclaveHost` will scan for the single matching enclave on the classpath.

 ### 1.1

 !!! important